Iran rights group warns of 'mass killing', govt calls counter-protests

 President Masoud Pezeshkian accused the arch-foes of Iran of "trying to escalate this unrest" and bringing "terrorists from abroad into the country", in an interview broadcast Sunday.

-"The people should not allow rioters to disrupt society.
-The people should believe that we want to establish justice," he told state broadcaster IRIB.
+"The people (of Iran) should not allow rioters to disrupt society.
+The people should believe that we (the government) want to establish justice," he told state broadcaster IRIB.

 State TV has aired images of burning buildings, including a mosque, as well as funeral processions for security personnel, with authorities saying members of security forces have been killed.